Arias and Chamber Music for Lent

 Publick Musick is very excited to bring fortepianist Mike Lee back to Rochester after his successful debut with the RPO in the summer of 2011.
 Lee's performances have been described as “portraying integrity, purity, complexity and truth… with balance and control that [are] breathtaking.”

-In this program, Lee will join Publick Musick's Artistic Directors Boel Gidholm and Christopher Haritatos in a period-instrument performance of works of Beethoven and Mozart that feature the fortepiano, the early form of the piano that Mozart and the young Beethoven knew, loved, performed on, and wrote some of their finest music for.
+In this program, Lee joins Publick Musick's Artistic Directors Boel Gidholm and Christopher Haritatos in a period-instrument performance of works of Beethoven and Mozart that features the fortepiano, the early form of the piano that Mozart and the young Beethoven knew, loved, performed on, and wrote some of their finest music for.
 The program includes Mozart's K. 379 Sonata, which expresses an unusually wide range of moods, from serene to stormy.
 Mozart and Beethoven are connected by the set of delightful and virtuosic variations for piano and cello that the latter wrote on a theme from the former's beloved opera The Magic Flute.
 The program concludes with Beethoven's youthfully exuberant and playful G Major trio from his Op.
 1, published when he was just 24 years old.

 All venues are handicapped-accessible.